History of the Sydney Roosters

 The Sydney Roosters have a history that stretches back from the birth of rugby league football in Australia in 1908 to the present day.
 It is the only remaining club to have played every season of top-tier football in Australia's history.

 Foundation years

-There have been several rugby teams known as Sydney F.C., dating back to the first rugby club in Australia in 1860.
+The New South Wales capital city Sydney has had numerous football teams known as Sydney F.C. or similar, dating back to the first such club founded in 1865 who played their matches on Hyde Park.
+The city's first grade rugby union premiership in the late 1890s included at various times a Sydney F.C., Randwick F.C. and a Paddington F.C., then in 1900 under a new districts club scheme the Eastern Surburbs DRUFC was established.

 On 24 January 1908 Eastern Suburbs decided at a meeting held at Paddington Town Hall to leave behind its Union counterparts and enter into the NSWRL.
 Bringing with them their local playing strip as worn during the rugby union days consisting of red, blue, and white, the Eastern Suburbs District Rugby League Football Club was born.
 The Eastern Suburbs District Rugby League Football Club, as it is still officially known today, was formed according to its articles of association with the NSWRL, to propagate the game of Rugby League in the eastern municipalities in the Sydney metropolitan areas, including the City of Sydney, Paddington, Darlinghurst, Vaucluse, Woollahra, Waverley and Randwick local government areas.